kkew3/sat-minesweeper/README.md

 ## Introduction

-This is a SAT-based MineSweeper solver.
+This is an SAT-based MineSweeper solver.
 It interactively plays online MineSweeper game provided by [freeminesweeper.org](https://freeminesweeper.org) through usual human-computer interface.
 It detects the board by sliding window template matching and uncover the mines by simulating left/right mouse clicks.
 It can play on all configuration of boards (height, width, number of mines).